This article contains affiliate links

 These can become decorative landscape installations within wildlife garden designs.
 Make sure you drill some holes on these high up on the south side of the standing logs.

-This will provide perfect nesting sites for solitary wasps and bees, make the holes between 2 and 10 millimetres in diameter.
+This is especially the case for for solitary wasps and bees, make the holes between 2 and 10 millimetres in diameter.

 Deadwood is typically much undervalued when it comes to designing a wildlife garden.
 However such habitats are some of the most important for wildlife.